 How can I schedule an appointment?

-Please note that you should reserve one slot per application submitted – for example, if you apply for a verification of citizenship, a passport, and the registration of marriage at the same time, you should reserve 3 slots.
+Please note that you should reserve one slot per application submitted – for example, if you apply for verification of citizenship, a passport, and the registration of marriage at the same time, you should reserve 3 slots.